sirmews/claude-hook-advisor/docs/directory-aliasing.md

 # Directory Aliasing Guide

 Directory aliasing allows you to use natural language directory references in your conversations with Claude Code.
-Instead of typing full paths, use semantic names like "docs", "project_docs", or "central_docs" and let Claude Hook Advisor automatically resolve them to canonical filesystem paths.
+Instead of typing full paths, use semantic names like "project docs", "central docs", or "claude docs" and let Claude Hook Advisor automatically resolve them to canonical filesystem paths.

 **Current Implementation (v0.2.0):** Simple static alias-to-path mapping with tilde (~) expansion.
 No variable substitution or dynamic path generation.